I-Am-Dench/nimbus-launcher/README.md

 If, as a server owner, you decide to use the patch server capabilities, DO NOT distribute any resources that were used by, or packaged by, the LEGO® Universe client while it was in operation.

 Despite being disabled, patcher settings can still be configured and saved for server profiles.
-Attempting to launch the client with a patcher configured will stop the client from starting and the launcher will display an error.
+Attempting to launch the client with a patcher configured will fail and the launcher will display an error.

 ## TODO